geokit/geokit-rails/README.markdown

 Geocoding is provided by the Geokit gem, which is required for this plugin.
 See the top of this file for instructions on installing the Geokit gem.

-GeoKit can geocode addresses using multiple geocodeing web services.
+Geokit can geocode addresses using multiple geocodeing web services.
-Currently, GeoKit supports Google, Yahoo, and Geocoder.us geocoding services.
+Currently, Geokit supports Google, Yahoo, and Geocoder.us geocoding services.

 These geocoder services are made available through three classes: